Bear Flag Pattern Trading 101 | StockHitter.com

 Common Mistakes When Trading Bear Flags

 Entering before confirmation is the most common error.
-The flag can extend for longer than expected, and entering a short position while the price is still consolidating upward means you will be stopped out when the flag moves against you before eventually breaking down.
+The flag can extend longer than expected, and entering a short position while the price is still consolidating upward means you will be stopped out when the flag moves against you before eventually breaking down.
 Patience is not optional with this pattern.

 Confusing a downward-sloping consolidation with a bear flag is another frequent mistake.
 A true bear flag slopes upward against the downtrend.
 If the consolidation slopes downward, you may be looking at a bearish pennant — a related but distinct pattern with a triangular rather than rectangular structure.
 The trading mechanics are similar but the pattern recognition is different.